 A career of educating, facilitating, and leading

-Before I started my private coaching practice my major focus was in training and developing innovative methods for using technology in language teaching.
+Before I started my private coaching practice in February of 2019, my major focus was in training and developing innovative methods for using technology in language teaching.
 I spent several years teaching in the U.S, Europe and Asia before moving into the Australian university sector, during which I also delivered a number of professional development sessions domestically and abroad.
 I also served as staff representative on the Academic Board in my most recent university position.

-Among other factors, it was a growing desire to work one-on-one with my students that led me to pursue a coaching as my primary career.
+Among other factors, it was a growing desire to work one-on-one with my students that led me to pursue coaching as my primary career.
 I realised, after several years of coaching my students toward academic success, that what I was truly passionate about was helping them achieve deeper engagement with their internal motivations and assessment of their own study/life skills.

 I owe so much of my unique coaching abilities to the lessons I learned through working and studying around the world in various cultural contexts.
 I am very well-versed in rapidly adjusting to the differing communication styles and support needs of my clients, having done so on a daily basis with classes of students comprising up to 15 different nationalities at a time.
 I actively draw upon these skills in every coaching session and workshop I conduct.

-My educational qualifications include a Masters degree in Applied Linguistics, which focuses heavily on how language is used to communicate across cultures, verbally and non-verbally.
+My educational qualifications include a Masters degree in Applied Linguistics (University of Newcastle), which focuses heavily on how language is used to communicate across cultures, verbally and non-verbally.
 The expressions people use to describe themselves and the world around them reveals so much about their self-belief and their values and provide valuable material with which to explore their stories.
 Having a solid foundation in how people communicate allows me to help my clients connect the dots between their words and behaviours in a manner that leads to deeper insights, clarity of communication, and more efficient goal achievement.

 My Life Coaching training, delivered through The Life Coaching Institute of Australia, a sister school of the Australian Institute of Professional Counsellors, comprised modules focused on a variety of therapeutic practices, psychological principles and coaching techniques.
 My ongoing training involves regular communication and practise sessions with coaches, counsellors and students from the LCIA and AIPC programs as well as through the International Coaching Federation (ICF) of which I am a member.